Fisher-Price: Rock 'n Play

 Fisher-Price recalled all 4.7 million of their Rock 'n Play sleepers on April 12, 2019, days after the company recalled 250,000 infant soothers.
 The product, introduced in 2009, holds the sleeping baby in an inclined position.
 More than 30 infants have died while sleeping in a Rock 'n Play.
 The Consumer Product Safety Commission said these deaths occurred "after the infants rolled over while unrestrained or under other circumstances".

 Years before the introduction of the Rock 'n Play sleeper in the mid-1990s, the American Academy of Pediatrics' Back to Sleep campaign recommended that "babies should not sleep for long periods in inclined devices".
 In babies under one year old, dying during sleep (also known as SIDS, or "Sudden Infant Death Syndrome") is the leading cause of accidental death.
 The recommendation that babies sleep flat on their backs, in an empty crib, has cut this death rate in half.

 The Rock 'n Play was designed 15 years after these sleep recommendations were published and, according to an article from The Washington Post, violated them.
 Fisher-Price sold the Rock 'n Play without first getting medical advice from more than one pediatric specialist and without doing any real-world safety tests.
 They continued to sell it for years after the first deaths were reported.

-In January 2023, Fisher-Price re-announced the recall after additional infant deaths were reported.
+In January 2023, Mattel re-announced the recall after additional infant deaths were reported.

 Products

 Fisher-Price has created approximately 5,000 different toys since the early 1930s.
 One of Fisher-Price's best-known lines is Little People toys, which includes people and animal figures, along with various play sets such as a house, farm, school, garage and vehicles.
 The figures, which originally were wooden peg-style characters, are now molded of plastic and have detailed features.

 In addition to Little People, some of the toys and toy brands that have remained popular for many years include Power Wheels, View-Master, Rescue Heroes, the Chatter Telephone and the Rock-a-Stack.
 Other brands marketed under the Fisher-Price name over the years include Disney, Sesame Street, Dora the Explorer and See 'n Say.

 Fisher-Price also designs and sells infant care products and has begun developing electronic toys for preschoolers.

-In 2009, Fisher-Price bought all toy rights to Thomas & Friends, except for the Wooden Railway line.
+In 2009, Mattel via Fisher-Price was appointed by HIT Entertainment become the global (excluding Japan) master toy licensee for Thomas & Friends, except for the Wooden Railway line.
 Through Mattel's 2012 acquisition of HIT Entertainment, which subsequently became a division of Fisher-Price, Mattel now owns the property outright.
 With this, toys based on Mike the Knight and Bob the Builder have been subsequently released.